kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Kentucky Marriage Records Public?

 Yes, Kentucky marriage records are public and can be accessed by interested individuals.
-They will be available to any individual who has enough information to conduct a record search.
+They will be available to anyone with enough information to conduct a record search.
+Access to some marriage records may be limited depending on the date of the record or the type of record requested.
 The following details will be needed to search:

 • Full names of spouses, including the bride’s maiden name.